marcpre/personal_blog_eleventy/README.md

 56. Ways to buy a personal domain and also what should I write about on my personal blog
 57. High Opportunity plays (Domains, stocks, traffic on website etc.)
 58. Aspects of buying an online business
+59. Challenges that ai can solve, which are there and who has them